kurtymckurt/TestPojo/README.md

 # TestPojo

 ## Description
-This project's sole purpose is to generate for pojos with data for testing within an integration testing frameworks.
+This project's sole purpose is to generate pojos with data for testing within an integration testing framework.

 For example, if you had a `Person` class that has a lot of instance variables, it's a pain to generate